jxnl/blog/docs/writing/posts/improving-rag.md

     I'm building a RAG Course right now, if you're interested in the course please fill out this [form](https://q7gjsgfstrp.typeform.com/ragcourse)

 These are notes generated after a call I had with Hamel on a 'system' to improve a RAG system.
+I've also written some other work like [Rag is not Embeddings](rag.md) and how to build a [Terrible RAG System](./rag-inverted.md) and how [complexity](./levels-of-rag.md) can be broken down into smaller pieces.

 By the end of this post, you'll have a clear understanding of my systematic approach to improving RAG applications for the companies I work with.
 We'll cover key areas such as: